Documentation

 • Verify the plan file exists and is a valid Terraform plan

-• Check that stdin is not empty when piping from terraform
+• Check that stdin is not empty when piping from Terraform

 Correct usage